 Some want nothing more than a stable day job to finance freedom during nights, weekends, and off time.
 Some of those believe they could never make the art they want mixing art and commerce.
 Work-life-balance is the elusive goal, occupying an entire creative life.

-I have more confidence than I usually would in analysis this general, from correlations in my own profession.
+I have more confidence than I usually would in analysis this general because it correlates so well to my other profession.
 Among lawyers, there are those who hang shingles, rise in firms, and otherwise make their stand in private practice.
 There are those who go in-house, join foundations, and take public posts.
 Neither camp holds any monopoly on entrepreneurship, or on civic-mindedness.

 But reading Kate Downing, another open licensing specialist in private practice, I’m struck by how little surprised I was to see her recoil, and hard, from the community framing of a recently announced money-for-open-source initiative.
 Quoting Kate, who said it far better than I could have:

 I have deep misgivings about a system that has no interest in empowering developers to simply make a living by working on open source software, and instead believes that developers should want nothing more and expect nothing more other than to join giant corporations as salarymen.

 Compare Bruce Perens, responding to Luis Villa:

 What does an economically viable open source look like?